Modelling Reactive Systems (H) COMPSCI4031

 - Available to Erasmus Students: Yes

-Modelling concurrent, communicating systems using non-probabilistic and probabilistic techniques, and verification using the SPIN and PRISM model checkers.
+Modelling concurrent, communicating systems using non-probabilistic and probabilistic techniques, verification using the SPIN and PRISM model checkers, and introduction to reactive synthesis.

 Three hours per week